itsasimiqbal/itsasimiqbal.github.io/README.md

 <p> Before starting my PhD, I studied <b>Electrical Engineering</b> as an undergrad followed by a Masters in <b>Neural Systems and Computation</b> at the Institute of Neuroinformatics (
   <a href="http://www.ini.ethz.ch/"><img src="https://www.ini.uzh.ch/dam/jcr:b79ff425-53c5-4c72-83bd-93e81d3c6e94/neuroman_large.jpg" width="15" height="20" /> </a>
   ), Department of IT and Electrical Engineering (D-ITET), ETH Zürich and worked on '<b>Enhancing scale-invariance in a convolutional neural network</b>' as a thesis project by introducing a neuro-inspired layer in the deep neural network that mimics the functionality of complex cells in the visual cortex.
 Moreover, I developed a robust framework to detect very fast moving objects in real-time through frame-based running deep neural network with an interface to a spike-based running neuromorphic retina sensor.
-My Master thesis was advised by Prof. Shih-Chii Liu, Prof. Tobi Delbruck and Prof. Rodney Douglas.</p>
+My Master thesis was advised by <a href="http://sensors.ini.uzh.ch/shih-chii.html" style="color:black">Prof. Shih-Chii Liu</a>, <a href="https://ee.ethz.ch/the-department/people-a-z/person-detail.OTIxMzQ=.TGlzdC8zMjc5LC0xNjUwNTg5ODIw.html" style="color:black">Prof. Tobi Delbruck</a> and <a href="https://ee.ethz.ch/the-department/faculty/emeriti-professors/contact-details.NzkyOTQ=.TGlzdC8xODc5LC05MjU0NzU1MDE=.html" style="color:black">Prof. Rodney Douglas</a>.</p>

 <p> From Summer 2019 to Spring 2020, I worked as an Artificial Intelligence (AI) Resident on a NeuroMoonshot at
   <a href="https://research.google/"><img src="img/google_logo.png" width="60" height="20" /> </a>